TheB2D/Triage-Assist/README.md

-# Gaza Assist
+# Triage Assist

 ![Logo](assets/logo.png)

-**Gaza assist** is a application that seeks to pre-process operations with patients in order to relieve congestions in triage processes.
+**Triage assist** is a application that seeks to pre-process operations with patients in order to relieve congestions in triage processes.
 Pre-processing works by asking patients specific questions tailored just for them to extract critical and life-saving information.
 This information will then be analyzed by a specially trained model that gives insights on what the possible diagnosis and treatment is based on conversation patterns.

-This project was built in 24 hours as part of the Global Health Hackathon hosted by gxzahealth.org and glia.org